aixnr/coronavirus/content/_index.md

 **■ Treatment**
 To be added later, see Gordon et al (2020, bioRxiv), and editorial on Science AAAS.

+A study looking at the convalescent plasma therapy has concluded that plasma (from recovered patient, with neutralizing Abs titer of 1:640) was effective to treat severe cases ([Duan et al. 2020][path_03], preprint, n = 10 severe cases).
+Adverse event after transfusion was reported in one of the patients.
+Most patients did not have detectable viral load (RNA) around 3 days post-transfusion.

 **■ Collection of guidelines**
 I received a list of links to clinical guidelines from a friend who is currently working as a physician.
 These resources would be most useful for people in the frontline.